tbd-ai/tbd-suite/SpeechRecognition-DeepSpeech2/pytorch/README.md

 # 5. Quality
 Best WER 21.2 on Librispeech Test Clean.
-See results/training/training\ 1 for more details.
+Navigate to results/ for more details.